 The main facility is over 45,000 square feet.
 Included in the main facility are approximately 165 dog runs and 220 stainless steel cages.
 The building also provides an area for the Gary T. DeLisser Spay/Neuter Clinic operated by the Humane Society of Charlotte.

+There are 39 allocations for Animal Control Officer positions and operates on a 20/7 schedule.
 Our Staff currently serves an ever increasing and diverse population of over 900,000 citizens.
 Some of the situations that our officers respond to include:

 - Barking complaints